Environment and safety

 We maintain high standards of marine safety at all trading ports and coastal waters in NSW.

-The Port Safety Operating Licence (POL) covers port safety activity at NSW designated ports.
-These include the ports of Eden, Port Kemble, Port Botany, Sydney Harbour, Newcastle and Yamba.
+The Port Safety Operating Licence (PSOL) covers port safety activity at designated ports in NSW.
+These include the ports of Eden, Port Kembla, Port Botany, Sydney Harbour, Newcastle and Yamba.

-Trading ships and cruise vessels that enter smaller ports not covered by the Port Authority are safety checked by TfNSW.
-Smaller commercial and recreational vessel operations are managed for safety by the Centre for Maritime Safety and Roads and Maritime Services.
+We undertake safety checks of trading ships and cruise vessels that enter smaller ports not covered by the Port Authority.
+Safety of smaller commercial and recreational vessel operations are managed by the Centre for Maritime and Transport Safety and NSW Maritime.

-At TfNSW we manage port safety for the handling and movement of dangerous goods.
+We manage port safety for the handling and movement of dangerous goods in smaller ports not covered by Port Authority.

-We also use the NSW Marine Pilotage Guide to ensure high standards of health and safety for NSW marine pilots.
+We also use the NSW Marine Pilotage Code to ensure high standards of health, training and safety for NSW marine pilots, Marine Pilotage Exemption Certificates and Certificates of Local Knowledge.

 Sydney Trains & NSW Trains